Summit Series: Game one

 In the second period, Kharlamov scored on a great individual effort to put the Soviets ahead 3–2.
 Kharlamov deked Don Awrey, skated around him, faked a backhand shot on goaltender Ken Dryden, then scored on the forehand.
 Kharlamov then scored a second goal to give the Soviets a two-goal lead at the end of the second period.
 During the period, the air temperature in the Forum (which had no air conditioning system) increased.
 By the end of the second period, the temperature in the Forum had reached 115 F.

 For the third period, Sinden benched Awrey and the Jean Ratelle line, going with just three lines.
 In the third, Clarke scored to bring Canada within one.
 In the Canadians' attempt to tie the game, Yvan Cournoyer put a puck off the post, but the Soviets broke out afterwards and Boris Mikhailov scored on the counterattack to restore their two-goal lead with six minutes to play.
 Mikhailov skated across the Canadian net about 20 feet out, lured Dryden away from the goal crease, then back-handed the puck between the goalie's legs into the net.
 The strategy of three lines, combined with the heat in the arena, had left the Canadians exhausted, and the Soviets scored twice in the final minutes to finish with a 7–3 victory.

 "I was stunned by their performance" was Sinden's assessment.
 Former Montreal Canadiens' coach Claude Ruel commented that the Soviets' forwards were one of the most finely honed units he had ever seen.
 "They are always moving, never standing around, they head-man the puck as well as anyone has ever done—and they always seem to be in the right place."
 According to Dryden: "We didn't play our game at all.
 After they tied it up, we started playing a panic type of game.
 Sometimes there were five men going for the puck at once."
 At the end of the game, Team Canada accidentally snubbed the Soviets by returning to the dressing room directly without shaking hands with the Soviets after the game.

 The win by the USSR team was celebrated into the early hours back home, and many took the next day off work.
 Valeri Kharlamov's father Boris held an impromptu party at his Moscow apartment.
+Dick Beddoes fulfilled his promise - he came to a hotel in Toronto, where Soviet hockey players lived, and ate a printed copy of his column after covering it with borscht.